aeschylus/Isfahan/README.md

 The best way to contribute to Isfahan is by starting with the example project provided by the library.
 The following assumes you have completed the installation instructions above:

 * Change into the examples directory: `cd Isfahan/examples`
+* Run `./run.sh` (requires Python) which performs the next two steps:
-* Run `gulp watch &` to reload build as files are modified (& runs in background)
+* Run `gulp watch &` to rebuild as files are modified (& runs in background)
-* Run SimpleHTTPServer within the examples directory: `python -m SimpleHTTPServer`
+* Point a webserver to the examples directory, e.g. SimpleHTTPServer: `python -m SimpleHTTPServer`
 * Point your browser to: `<your-browser> localhost:8000`